Vila Real de Santo António: Economy

 Tuna and sardine fisheries continue to be important to the economy of the region.
 However, the fish industry went into decline in the 1960s and tourism quickly took over as the economic engine of the municipality, attracting both national and international tourists, especially during the warm season.
 The tertiary sector, particularly administration/government services and support industries are concentrated in the parish of Vila Real.
 It is common for inhabitants to commute to Spain for work in the Ayamonte area.

 Transportation

 Vila Real de Santo António station is the eastern terminus of the railway from Faro and Lagos.
 The Portuguese Railways operate a direct train service (using Diesel multiple units) to Lagos with connections to mainline electric trains at Faro.

 The municipality's close proximity to the main A22 roadway enables easy access west, to other parts of the country, or into Spain.
 Despite the opening of the Guadiana International Bridge in 1991, the small car ferry across the river still operates.

+The nearest airport is Faro Airport, located 65 km to the south west of Vila Real de Santo António.